fspin-k8s/fspin-infrastructure/README.md

 ```

 ### Create/Update Repo
-Make sure you have already created the `repo-update` and `repo-server` docker images before running this step.
+Make sure you have already created the `repo-update` and `repo-server` podman images before running this step.

 If repo already deployed, delete repo hosting (does not delete repo data):
 ```console